storborg/python-packaging/command-line-scripts.rst

     $ funniest-joke

-This has advantage of being generalizeable to non-python scripts, as well: ``funniset-joke`` could be a shell script, or something completely different.
+This has advantage of being generalizeable to non-python scripts, as well: ``funniest-joke`` could be a shell script, or something completely different.

 The ``console_scripts`` Entry Point